Cheenou13/3D-rendering/README.md

 ## Code Style

-This project uses none Object Oriented Programming (OOP).
+This project uses both Object Oriented Programming (OOP) and Functional Programming to organization unit codes
-Rather, it uses basic Functional Programming

 ## webserver should look like